alimuratov/hh_mapviz/README.md

-THis code has been modified from https://github.com/danielsnider/docker-mapproxy-googlemaps to accomodate the docker file for ARM architecture.
+This code has been modified from https://github.com/danielsnider/docker-mapproxy-googlemaps to accomodate the docker file for ARM architecture.
 Please refer to README.md in main branch first.

 # Google Maps Satellite + MapProxy